-Second, these data raise the issue of how wild birds are able to tolerate such high levels of virus diversity and abundance seemingly in the absence of overt disease (Medzhitov et al. 2012; Råberg 2014).
-In particular, cloacal swabs of Red-necked avocets from the interior had a high viral abundance (0.26% of reads were from avian viruses) and these 10 birds shed 13 viral genera and eight viral species for which full genomes were revealed.
+Second, these data raise the issue of how wild birds are able to tolerate such high levels of virus diversity and abundance seemingly in the absence of overt disease (Medzhitov, Schneider, & Soares, 2012; Råberg, 2014).
+In particular, cloacal swabs of Red-necked Avocets from the interior had a high viral abundance (0.26% of reads were from avian viruses) and these 10 birds shed 13 viral genera and eight viral species for which full genomes were revealed.
 Ruddy Turnstone and Anas ducks that were infected with IAV similarly shed avian viruses at high abundance (0.21% and 0.1%, respectively), albeit with lower viral diversity.
-Although this must impose some physiological effect on the host, there continues to be conflicting data on the physiological effect of IAV infection in isolation (Kuiken 2013), let alone the viral abundance described in this study.
-A large viral diversity in healthy, individual wild birds (Fawaz et al. 2016; Wille et al. 2015) and poultry (Day et al. 2010; Day et al. 2015; Lima et al. 2017) has been previously described, in contrast to chickens in which viral diversity was described in diseased animals (e.g. diarrhoea; (Boros et al. 2016)).
-The leading hypothesis reflects a long history of host-pathogen co-evolution: chickens are a relatively new host niche for IAV, and following spill-over from wild birds highly pathogenic phenotypes evolve (for example, H7 (Seekings et al. 2018), sometimes resulting in catastrophic mortality.
-This is in contrast to wild birds that have likely been co-evolving with IAV over long time periods, with natural selection perhaps favouring lower virulence; as a consequence, the highly pathogenic IAV found in wild birds are most likely due to spill over from poultry (Barber et al. 2008; Little et al. 2010; van Dijk et al. 2015).
-Indeed, a muted inflammatory response translating to immunological tolerance to viral infections, may allow some hosts, such as bats, to harbour a variety of viruses (Brook & Dobson 2015; Xie et al. 2018).
-Similarly, Pekin Ducks (Anas platyrhynchos domesticus) and wild strain Mallard ducks appear to have a controlled innate immune response against both low pathogenic IAV (Helin et al. 2018) and highly pathogenic IAV (Saito et al. 2018), with upregulation of the innate immune system occurring on day 1 post infection and no evidence of hypercytokinemia, or "cytokine storms".
+Although this must impose some physiological effect on the host, there continues to be conflicting data on the physiological effect of IAV infection in isolation (Kuiken, 2013), let alone the viral abundance described in this study.
+A large viral diversity in healthy, individual wild birds (Fawaz et al., 2016; Wille et al., 2015) and poultry (Day, Oakley, Seal, & Zsak, 2015; Day et al., 2010; Lima et al., 2017) has been previously described, in contrast to chickens in which viral diversity was described in diseased animals (e.g., diarrhoea; Boros et al., 2016).
+The leading hypothesis reflects a long history of host-pathogen co-evolution: chickens are a relatively new host niche for IAV, and following spillover from wild birds highly pathogenic phenotypes evolve (e.g., H7; Seekings et al., 2018), sometimes resulting in catastrophic mortality.
+This is in contrast to wild birds that have likely been co-evolving with IAV over long time periods, with natural selection perhaps favouring lower virulence; as a consequence, the highly pathogenic IAV found in wild birds is most likely due to spillover from poultry (Barber, Aldridge, Webster, & Magor, 2008; Little, Shuker, Colegrave, Day, & Graham, 2010; van Dijk, Fouchier, Klaassen, & Matson, 2015).
+Indeed, a muted inflammatory response translating to immunological tolerance to viral infections may allow some hosts, such as bats, to harbour a variety of viruses (Brook & Dobson, 2015; Xie et al., 2018).
+Similarly, Pekin ducks (Anas platyrhynchos domesticus) and wild strain Mallard ducks appear to have - MOLECULAR ECOLOGY - WILF a controlled innate immune response against both low pathogenic IAV (Helin et al., 2018) and highly pathogenic IAV (Saito et al., 2018), with upregulation of the innate immune system occurring on day 1 postinfection and no evidence of hypercytokinaemia, or "cytokine storms."
 Given the high (>0.1% of reads) viral abundance in some libraries, it is possible that some of the viruses described here do not cause disease in the absence of some other physiological or environmental stressor, although this is clearly an issue that needs to be explored in more detail.